 - An x-ray or CT may show thinned bones or a fracture.
 You may be given contrast liquid to help the bones show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A bone density test compares your bone thickness with what is expected for someone of your age, gender, and ethnicity.

 How is osteoporosis treated?

-How can I help prevent further bone loss?
+How can I help prevent bone loss?

-When should I contact my caregiver?
+When should I call my doctor?